sonya-stefanova/Softuni-Advanced-Python-Module/README.md

 # Softuny-Advanced-Python-Module
-Take a look at the exercises I done throught the Python Advanced course at Softunj
+Take a look at the exercises I done throught the Python Advanced course at Softuni